GoogleChrome/web.dev/src/site/content/en/blog/model-viewer-10/index.md

 ### Tester

-The new version introduces and hosts a `<model-viewer>` [“tester” tool](https://modelviewer.dev/examples/tester.html), which enables you to quickly preview your model, try out different `<model-viewer>` configurations (e.g. exposure and shadow softness), generate a poster image, and interactively get coordinates for annotations.
+The new version introduces and hosts a `<model-viewer>` ["tester" tool](https://modelviewer.dev/examples/tester.html), which enables you to quickly preview your model, try out different `<model-viewer>` configurations (e.g. exposure and shadow softness), generate a poster image, and interactively get coordinates for annotations.

 ### Rendering and performance improvements